Estimating Reciprocal Partition Functions to Enable Design Space Sampling: Results

 Having demonstrated the ability to sample the design and the initial condition, we now want to bias designs so as to favor fast rates.
 Section~\ref{sec:theory} laid out two routes to sample \(P(\epsilon) \propto \kAB(\epsilon)\).
 If we could compute \(\tilde{Z}_A^{-1}\) exactly, we could sample designs and trajectories according to Eq.~\eqref{eq:rho} with a MCMC procedure that updates a trajectory \(\xvec\) and a design \(\epsilon\).
 Otherwise, we could also generate estimates for the reciprocal of the partition function to sample Eq~\eqref{eq:lift}.
 As in Section~\ref{sec:phase}, we consider the Lennard-Jones escape problem because it is reasonable to implement both routes---using exact and estimated reciprocal partition functions---as a demonstration of validity.

 Both routes require a random generation of new designs and trajectories, \(P_{\rm gen}(\xvec, \epsilon \to \xvec', \epsilon')\).
 We make these proposals in two steps.
-First, we symmetrically generate \(\epsilon' = \epsilon + \Delta \epsilon\) as in Sec.~\eqref{sec:phase}.
+First, we symmetrically generate \(\epsilon' = \epsilon + \Delta \epsilon\) as in Section~\eqref{sec:phase}.
 Next, we use \(\epsilon'\) to generate a new trajectory via a ``shooting move'' that re-evolves the stochastic dynamics forward and backward in time from a randomly selected time~\cite{bolhuis2002transition}.
 The combined move is conditionally accepted according to Eq.~\eqref{eq:pacc} (exact) or to Eq.~\eqref{eq:pacc2} (est), both of which require an explicit calculation of the ratio of generation probabilities, as well as a measure of the Boltzmann probability of the new trajectory's initial condition.
-That Boltzmann probability of the initial condition is handled as in Sec.~\ref{sec:phase}---we either compute it exactly (exact) or we generate an unbiased estimate (est).
-Unlike Sec.~\ref{sec:phase}, we now must compute the ratio of the trajectory generation probabilities, a ratio that can be computed explicitly in terms of the random noise terms for the stochastic dynamics.
+That Boltzmann probability of the initial condition is handled as in Section~\ref{sec:phase}---we either compute it exactly (exact) or we generate an unbiased estimate (est).
+Unlike Section~\ref{sec:phase}, we now must compute the ratio of the trajectory generation probabilities, a ratio that can be computed explicitly in terms of the random noise terms for the stochastic dynamics.
 Appendix~\ref{sec:trajapp} provides details of the trajectory generation probability based on the underdamped Langevin integrator of Ath\`enes and Adjanor~\cite{athenes2008measurement}.

 To confirm that the trajectory sampling approach yields the rate of unbinding, we additionally computed the rate constant as a function of well depth \(\kAB(\epsilon)\) by brute force.
-For those brute force calculations, we initialized the Lennard-Jones particle at its potential energy minimum with a momentum from the Boltzmann distribution then propagated the particle using the numerical Langevin integration~\cite{athenes2008measurement} with a time step of \(\Delta t = 0.005\).
+For those brute force calculations, we used MCMC to initialize the Lennard-Jones particle's position and momentum from the equilibrium Boltzmann distribution then propagated the trajectory~\cite{athenes2008measurement} with a time step of \(\Delta t = 0.005\).
 Once the system reached \(B\) we recorded the elapsed time \(\tau\) and repeated the procedure.
-In all we sampled \(10^{6}\) realizations of \(\tau\) and calculated an estimate of \(\langle \kAB \rangle\) as \(1/\langle \tau \rangle\).
+In all we sampled \(10^{6}\) realizations of \(\tau\) and calculated an estimate of \( \kAB \) as \(1/\langle \tau \rangle\).
 In Fig.~\ref{fig:Fig4} we overlaid the rate constant data on top of the marginal distributions of \(\epsilon\) taken from trajectory sampling.